ctf5/Java-Login-Page/README.md

-# Simple Java Login Page
+# Simple Java Swing Login Page

-This repository contains a simple Java login page implemented using JavaFX.
+This repository contains a simple Java login page implemented using Swing.
 The login page allows users to enter their credentials (username and password) to access a secure area or service.

 ## Getting Started